 Most of the play food that I got for the market is "waterproof".
 I have a few boxes that aren't, but ill just have the girls store these under the register in case of rain!
 I bought these black IKEA shelves for more food storage space.
 I also got this cute little Magnolia Hearth & Hand wire wall basket from Target for even more storage.

-The stools on the side are also from IKEA.
+The stools on the side are from IKEA.
 I wanted stools that would hold up in bad weather and these seem pretty durable.
 The faux plants and watering can are from IKEA too- SO many good and affordable finds there for this project!

 The house comes with a doorbell, but I really wanted an old fashion "dinner" hanging bell too.
 I found this one on Amazon and it's just perfect!
 The girls are obsessed with ringing it- maybe a little too much ;) I also think this mailbox would be so cute to add!

 I am still waiting on the "open/close" door sign to complete the market, but then it will truly be finished (but ill always be on the lookout for some cute durable food items to fill the shelves)!
 We also got a set of walkie talkies that the girls love using to take our "to-go orders" we can't wait for the memories that will be made in here for years to come!